nuagenetworks/nuagenetworks.github.io/_posts/2016-06-16-LBaaS with Nuage and HAProxy.md

     yum install haproxy

-Note that when OSP is installed with HA controller, the `haproxy.cfg` file is already configured, and doesn’t need to be changed.
+Note that when the Network Node is deployed alongside the OpenStack HA set of of controllers, the `haproxy.cfg` file is already configured, and doesn’t need to be changed.
-In case haproxy was not installed, make sure that the `haproxy` service  is starting correctly.
+In case HAProxy was not installed, make sure that the `haproxy` service  is starting correctly and is not trying to listen to a port that is already in use on the system (eg port 5000 by Keystone).
 Look in the `/etc/haprocy/haproxy.cfg` to be sure that the port used for binding is not used already.

 Add in the default section of the neutron.conf file the following